Aswitha985/Workshop/README.md

 # Workshop
-A DEVOPS WORKSHOP ON JAVA
+A DEVOPS WORKSHOP ON based on java